A new study finds about 20% of restless legs syndrome patients are prescribed doses above the recommended maximum.

 2. Silver N, Allen RP, Senerth J, Earley CJ.
 A 10-year, longitudinal assessment of dopamine agonists and methadone in the treatment of restless legs syndrome.
 Sleep Med.
 2011 May;12(5):440-4.

 4. Silber MH, Becker PM, Buchfuhrer MJ, et al. The appropriate use of opioids in the treatment of refractory restless legs syndrome.
-Mayo Clinic Proceedings.
+Mayo Clinic Proc.
 2018 Jan;93(1):59–67.